Ferber Method Sleep Training: How It Works

 What kind of comfort can I offer when “Ferberizing”?

-The Ferber Method includes comforting your baby by:
+The Ferber method includes comforting your baby by:

 • Shushing

-• Patting your baby’s back
+• Patting their back

-• Stroking your baby’s head
+• Stroking their head

 Remember: The Ferber Method is all about gently soothing your baby and letting them fall asleep independently.
 Talking too loudly or picking them up may stimulate them even more, leading to a more wakeful state.